wso2/tool_migrate_mule Ballerina Tool

 Output

-• For a mule project directory input: A new Ballerina package is created with the same name as the input project directory, appended with a -ballerina suffix.
+• For a mule project directory input: A new Ballerina package is created with the same name as the input project directory, appended with a _ballerina suffix.

-• For example, if the input project directory is my-project, the output ballerina package name will be my-project-ballerina.
+• For example, if the input project directory is my_project, the output ballerina package name will be my_project_ballerina.

 • Each .xml file within src/main/app is converted to a corresponding .bal file with the same name.
 When you have directories within src/main/app the directory structure is reflected in the corresponding .bal file name.

-• For example, if you have a file src/main/app/common/my-flow.xml, the corresponding .bal file will be my-project-ballerina/common.my-flow.bal.
+• For example, if you have a file src/main/app/common/my_flow.xml, the corresponding .bal file will be my_project_ballerina/common.my_flow.bal.

-• For a Standalone XML file input: A new Ballerina package is created with the same name as the XML file, appended with a -ballerina suffix.
+• For a Standalone XML file input: A new Ballerina package is created with the same name as the XML file, appended with a _ballerina suffix.
 Inside that, a new .bal file will be created with the same name as the input file but with a .bal extension.

 Migration Summary